Skip to main content

 Travel Expenses

 The University does not pay travel costs to/from the academic program.
 Travel outside of program dates and during breaks is not subsidized by the University.
-Students should plan their personal budget accordingly.
+Students should plan their personal budget accordingly by utilizing the resources on Make Your Study Abroad Budget.

 529 Plan